italo-santos-dev/javascript-anatomy/README.md

 # javascript-anatomy

-:computer:  :coffee: | This section is dedicated to the JavaScript language, covering predefined objects, expressions, operators, functions, classes and errors.
+This section is dedicated to the JavaScript language, covering predefined objects, expressions, operators, functions, classes and errors.